Morita classes of microdifferential algebroids: Algebroids

 \subsection{Algebroids}

-Recall from Lemma~\ref{lem:a+} that an $\shr$-stack is equivalent to an $\shr$-algebra if and only if it is non empty and is locally connected by isomorphisms.
+Recall from Lemma~\ref{lem:a+} that an $\shr$-stack is equivalent to an $\shr$-algebra if and only if it is non-empty and is locally connected by isomorphisms.

-\begin{definition} An $\shr$-algebroid is an $\shr$-stack which is locally non empty and locally connected by isomorphisms. \end{definition}
+\begin{definition} An $\shr$-algebroid is an $\shr$-stack which is locally non-empty and locally connected by isomorphisms. \end{definition}

 In other words, an $\shr$-algebroid is an $\shr$-stack $\stka$ which is locally equivalent to an algebra.
-It is globally an algebra if and only if it has a global object\footnote{If the category $\stka(U)$ has a zero objects for $U\subset X$, then $\stka|_U\equi[]\astk 0$, where $0$ denotes the ring with $1=0$.
+It is globally an algebra if and only if it has a global object\footnote{If the category $\stka(U)$ has a zero object for $U\subset X$, then $\stka|_U\equi[]\astk 0$, where $0$ denotes the ring with $1=0$.
 In particular, except for the case $\astk 0$, algebroids are not stacks of additive categories.}.
+Note also that an $\shr$-stack is an $\shr$-algebroid if and only if its substack with the same objects and only invertible morphisms is a gerbe.

-The stack $\stkMod(\stka)$ is an example of stack of twisted sheaves, i.e.~it is a stack locally equivalent to a stack of modules over an algebra (see~\cite{KS06,DP03}).
+The stack $\stkMod(\stka)$ is an example of stack of twisted sheaves, i.e.~it is a stack locally equivalent to a stack of modules over an algebra (see~\cite{KS06,DP04}).
 A cocyclic description of algebroids and of their modules is recalled in Appendix~\ref{se:acocy} and~\ref{se:mcocy}.

 Note that the existence of an $\shr$-functor $\astk\shr\to\stka$ is equivalent to the existence of a global object for $\stka$.
 In this case there is a forgetful functor